Gonzo journalism: Etymology

+In 2025, David S. Wills, author of High White Notes: The Rise and Fall of Gonzo Journalism, investigated the origins of the word "gonzo" and discovered that Cardoso had found it in an article he had edited for The Boston Globe Sunday Magazine just a week prior to calling Thompson's story "pure Gonzo journalism."
+The article was about countercultural icon Baba Ram Dass and "gonzo" was used "with the context suggesting 'going wild' or 'losing control' on a hallucinogenic substance."
+The original article said that Dass "smoked pot and went gonzo on STP, the most powerful hallucinogenic ever concocted."

 Hunter S. Thompson

 Thompson based his style on William Faulkner's notion that "fiction is often the best fact".
 While the things that Thompson wrote about are basically true, he used satirical devices to drive his points home.
 He often wrote about recreational drugs and alcohol use, which added subjective flair to his reporting.
 The term "gonzo" has also come into (sometimes pejorative) use to describe journalism in Thompson's style, characterized by a drug-fueled stream of consciousness writing technique.

 Fear and Loathing in Las Vegas followed the Mint 400 piece in 1971 and included a main character by the name of Raoul Duke, accompanied by his attorney, Dr. Gonzo, with defining art by Ralph Steadman.
 Although this book is considered a prime example of gonzo journalism, Thompson regarded it as a failed experiment.
 He had intended it to be an unedited record of everything he did as it happened, but he edited the book five times before publication.

 Thompson would instigate events himself, often in a prankish or belligerent manner, and then document both his actions and those of others.
 Notoriously neglectful of deadlines, Thompson often annoyed his editors because he submitted articles late, "too late to be edited, yet still in time for the printer".
 Thompson wanted his work to be read as he wrote it, in its "true Gonzo" form.
 Historian Douglas Brinkley said gonzo journalism requires virtually no rewriting and frequently uses transcribed interviews and verbatim telephone conversations.

 "I don't get any satisfaction out of the old traditional journalist's view: 'I just covered the story.
 I just gave it a balanced view,'" Thompson said in an interview for the online edition of The Atlantic.
 "Objective journalism is one of the main reasons American politics has been allowed to be so corrupt for so long.
 You can't be objective about Nixon."

+The Gonzo Studies Society proposes eleven features that, to varying degrees, are included in Hunter S. Thompson's Gonzo journalism: